Skip to main content

 How Long Does It Take to Reach This Rank?

-It often takes around 25 to 35 years of service.
-The rank is reserved for officers who have
+It often takes around 25 to 35 years of service, but there is no fixed timeline.
+The rank is reserved for officers who have reached senior levels through extensive experience.

 Conclusion